 Not personally, as I think we learn the most from our mistakes.
 However, I would do some things differently in the future.
 The number one thing I do differently now is trust in myself and make decisions based on what is suitable for me.

-Caroline Bellenger’s Top 3 Leadership Lessons Learned
+Caroline Bellenger’s Top 3 Leadership Lessons Learned1.
+Be Kind 2.
+Be Authentic 3.
+Walk The Talk |

 © Laini Bennett, MBA

-One comment on “Doing it Differently With Caroline Bellenger
+One comment on “Doing it Differently With Caroline Bellenger”